Dispenser-Projects/Lectern/README.md

 # Minecraft-Block-Renderer

-Block Renderer is a Web Minecraft block... renderer (yeah, really).
+Lectern is a Web Minecraft block renderer.
 The ultimate goal is to be able to display all Minecraft models, export them to image, import his own resource pack...
-Resources (models, textures, etc) are provided by a [REST API backend](https://github.com/theogiraudet/Backend-Block-Renderer).
+Resources (models, textures, etc) are provided by a [REST API backend](https://github.com/Dispenser-Projects/Dispenser-API).

 ![](/docs/images/main_image.png)